What’s the difference between depression and sadness? Here’s what every parent needs to know.

 - Being mindful of negative thoughts and redirecting them toward gratitude and problem solving

-- Cultivating present-mindedness
+- Cultivating present-mindedness and gratitude

 Was this helpful at all to you?